-Breast Augmentation Calgary
+Breast Augmentation in Calgary AB

-More about the Breast Augmentation Procedure
+The Breast Augmentation Procedure

 Placement behind the chest wall muscle offers a few advantages over placement beneath the breast tissue only.
 These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
 Most patients are quite surprised at how little pain they are in following the surgery, and often equate the pain they feel to that of an intense chest workout.

 After the breast implants are placed and centered beneath the nipples, incisions are stitched and taped.
 Most patients feel tired and sore after breast augmentation surgery, but this usually passes in a day or two and many patients return to work within the week.
 Most post-operative pain, swelling, and sensitivity will diminish over the first few weeks.
 Scars will begin to fade in a few months and will continue to fade for months or years.